Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/17_interprocedural_analysis.typ

 #reading-path(path: "advanced")

-Real-world programs are rarely a single flat list of instructions.
-They are organized into *functions* or *modules* that call one another.
+Real-world programs are rarely a single flat list of instructions; they are organized into *functions* or *modules* that call one another.
 Inter-procedural analysis reasons across these boundaries, treating functions as modular units.

 == Call Graph and Summaries